niladridutt/awesome-startup/README.md

 - The Best Designs: The best of web design.Agile Designers: Best resources for designers & developers.
 - Niice: A search engine with taste.

-# Customer Service & Surveys
+# Customer Service and Surveys
 - Typeform: Free beautiful online survey & form builder.
 - Tally: Create polls in no time.
 - Free Survey Creator: Create a survey.
 Get user feedback for free.